Ernyoke/certified-aws-solutions-architect-professional/10-caching/cloudfront.md

 - Lambda@Edge allows us to run lightweight Lambda functions at the edge locations
 - These Lambda functions allow us to adjust data between the viewer and the origin
-- They don't have the full Lambda feature set:
+- Lambda functions running at the edge don't have the full Lambda feature set:
     - Currently only NodeJS and Python are supported
     - Functions don't have access to any resources in a VPC, they run in AWS public space
     - Lambda Layers are not supported
 - They have different size and duration limits compared to classic Lambda functions:
-    - Viewer side: 128MB/5seconds
+    - Viewer side: 128 MB limit in size / function timeout is 5 seconds
-    - Origin side: same as classic Lambda/30seconds
+    - Origin side: function size is the same as classic Lambda / function timeout is 30 seconds
 - Lambda@Edge use cases:
-    - A/B testing - viewer request function
+    - A/B testing - generally done with Viewer Request function.
+Lambda function can view the request from the viewer and can modify the response accordingly
-    - Migration between S3 origins - origin request function
+    - Migration between S3 origins - generally done with an Origin Request function
-    - Different objects based on the type of device - origin request function
+    - Different objects based on the type of device - generally done with an Origin Request function
-    - Content displayed by country - origin request
+    - Content displayed by country - generally done with an Origin Request function
     - More examples: [https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-examples.html#lambda-examples-redirecting-examples](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-examples.html#lambda-examples-redirecting-examples)